ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 ## 5. Further Ways to Improve Performance

-Assuming the current disentangled model is already outperforming the vanilla baseline, here are some directions to push it further.
+Considering the current disentangled model is already outperforming the vanilla baseline, here are some directions to push it further.

 ### 5.1 Model Object Dynamics Explicitly